wasmerio/old-docs.wasmer.io/ecosystem/wapm/wax.md

 # wax

-wax allows running any command available in wapm, directy in your shell, without global installations that pollute your directory.
+wax allows running any command available in wapm, directly in your shell, without global installations that pollute your directory.

 {% hint style="success" %}
 wax is automatically available when you [install Wasmer](../wasmer/getting-started.md).